A Web3 Naming Layer for the AI Agent Economy

 We do not offer legal guarantees or dispite services.
 Trademarking your SLD may offer an additional layer of legal protection in some jurisdictions.
 We are not responsible for third-party duplication or registrations elsewhere.
 All rights and responsibilities belong to the user.
 Please review Freename’s terms, use their WHOIS function to check domain ownership and minting status accross supported blockchains, and conduct your own due dilligence before purchasing.

-Domain names presented on this site are offered as independent naming options and do not guarantee technical integration, platform availability, or future support.
+Domain names presented on this site are offered as independent naming options and do not guarantee platform integration, resolver support, or future compatibility outside Freename ecosystem.
 We do not control or endorse how any domains are minted, used, or interpreted outside Freename’s system.
 All rights and responsibilities remain with the user.
 We are not liable for naming choices, trademark issues, or domain usage.

 Nothing on this site should be considered financial or investment advice.
 Please do your own research before making any purchase or use decision.